eagle-cooler/template/README.md

 3. Configure package rules:
    - Edit `.github/configs/pkgRules.json`
    - Add files and directories to include in your package
+   - Use pattern matching for flexible file inclusion

 ## Project Structure